joshwood/angular-click2edit/README.md

      <input edit-mode type="text" ng-model="model.value"/>
  </click-to-edit>
 ```
-It can also wrap complex blocks or other directives.
+It can also wrap complex markup blocks or other directives.
 Below you can see an example using ```ui-select```.
-The directive will try to trigger a 'click' event
-on whatever element has the ng-model attribute, but if that is not the correct element you can add a ```clickMe``` class to the
-element that should be click when entering ```edit mode``` (seen below).
-The effect is rather nice, the select box will render in its ```open``` state.
 ```html
 <click-to-edit>
 	<span display-mode>{{model.value}}</span>